The Derby Wharf/Jetty

 This wetland can be excellent habitat for water birds such as Australasian Darter, Wandering Whistling Ducks, Pacific Black Duck, Plumed Whistling Duck, Pied Cormorant, Magpie Goose, Black Swan, Egrets, Great billed Heron, White necked Heron, Greeb, Purple Swamp Hen, Ibis, Spoonbills, Brolga, Masked Lapwing, Cormorants, Australasian Grebe and sometimes Green Pygmy-Goose and Comb Crested Jacana.

 Contact the Derby Visitor Centre for a bird list and directions

 Derby Golf Course

 The wonderful boab trees, green fairways and putting surfaces make this 18 hole composite course a pleasure to play on for any golfer.
 Recycled water has enabled the green fairways to be created to a design by well known professional golfer Terry Gale.
 Visitors are welcome.

 Kimberley School of the Air (KSOTA)

-KSOTA is based in Derby and provides educational services for children in pre-school to Year 7 who live in isolated and remote locations across the entire Kimberley region.
+KSOTA is based in Derby and provides educational services for children from pre-school to Year 6 who live in isolated and remote locations across the entire Kimberley region.
 Children undertake correspondence programs which are supported by satellite lessons, teacher visits and regular camps and seminars.
 Camp programs focus heavily on interactive and collaborative socialisation experiences, including the Arts and Physical Education.
 Year 4-7 students also attend camp in Perth with their counterparts from four other Schools of the Air around the State.
-KSOTA is also open to visitors and tourists.
-Tours operate in term 2 & 3 – Enquire at the Derby Visitor Centre for more information.
+KSOTA is also open to visitors, but please check with the Visitor Centre for times of operation.